 Dental fee guide

 Dental costs in Alberta are the highest in Canada.
-Our goal is to bring fees more in line with other provinces in the years ahead.
+The goal is to bring fees more in line with other provinces in the years ahead.

-The Alberta Dental Association and College has released Alberta's first dental fee guide in 20 years.
-It features recommended fees that are 8.5% lower for the most common dental procedures, when compared with 2016 rates.
-The guide will help:
+In 2018, the Alberta Dental Association and College introduced Alberta's first dental fee guide in 20 years.
+The guide's recommended fees for the most common dental procedures were 8.5% lower, when compared with 2016 rates.

-Fee guides increase transparency, which encourages competition and reins in costs over time.
+Dental fee guides increase transparency, which encourages competition and reins in costs over time.
 In other provinces, the vast majority of dentists align their fees with their province's fee guide.
+The fee guide will be reviewed annually.

 How to use the dental fee guide